marcchen2/yahtzee_qlearning/README.md

 # Yahtzee Reinforcement Q-Learning Agent

 Yahtzee is a dice game where the goal is to roll high-scoring combinations of dice.
-It's a tricky game because the player must balance risk and reward while adapting to the randomness of the dice.
+The player must balance risk and reward while adapting to the randomness of the dice.
 The optimal Yahtzee strategy has actually been discovered, and can be obtained by [computing the expected value of every possible game state](http://www.yahtzee.org.uk/optimal_yahtzee_TV.pdf "http://www.yahtzee.org.uk/optimal_yahtzee_TV.pdf by Tom Verhoeff"), and scores a median of 248.
 This project instead implements a Deep Q-Network (DQN) agent to see if it can approach optimal play with a model-free approach.

 The agent uses a dueling network architecture to separate state value estimation from action advantage estimation, allowing for more efficient learning.
 My best model so far achieves a median score of 211 over 1000 games.
-Compare this to a baseline of ~45 for random valid actions, and ~204 achieved in the 2018 paper[Reinforcement Learning for Solving Yahtzee](https://web.stanford.edu/class/aa228/reports/2018/final75.pdf "PDF of the paper by Minhyung Kang and Luca Schroeder").
+Compare this to a baseline of ~45 for random valid actions, and ~204 achieved in the 2018 paper [Reinforcement Learning for Solving Yahtzee](https://web.stanford.edu/class/aa228/reports/2018/final75.pdf "PDF of the paper by Minhyung Kang and Luca Schroeder").

 ## Architecture

 - **Dueling DQN**: Separate state value and action advantage estimation
 - **Prioritized Experience Replay**: Replay important experiences more frequently to speed up learning